Michelle Obama had a girls' night out in Miami. She hit one of the hottest spots, obviously.

 Michelle Obama had a girls’ night out in Miami.
-She hit one of the hottest spots, obviously.
+She hit one of the hottest spots, obvio.

 We had political royalty in Miami Tuesday night.